BOJ Holds 10-Year JGB Yield Cap at 0.5 Pct

 - Русский

 Tokyo, Jan.
-18 (Jiji Press)--The Bank of Japan on Wednesday decided to hold its recently raised cap on 10-year Japanese government bond yields steady at 0.5 pct, resisting upward pressure on interest rates.
+18 (Jiji Press)--The Bank of Japan decided Wednesday to hold its recently raised cap on 10-year Japanese government bond yields steady at 0.5 pct, resisting upward pressure on interest rates.

 The decision was made by a unanimous vote at a meeting of the BOJ's Policy Board.
 The bank had seen the JGB yield limit, set as part of its yield curve control, breached repeatedly amid persistent bond selling from market players betting on a further rise in the cap.